rosado-io/docs/get-started/xamarin.md

 ## Install the SDK

 - Search for "Authgear.Xamarin" on nuget.org and add it to your base project.
+- Authgear.Xamarin targets MonoAndroid 12.0 on android, and Xamarin.iOS10 on iOS.
+Update the target framework of the android and ios projects to match Authgear.Xamarin's target frameworks.

 ## Platform Integration